mel011/php8-xdebug-m1-mac/README.md

    Open the cloned repo in PHPStorm or your favorite editor, Phpstorm is generally configured to listen on port 9003 which is needed.

-   If you are using the Visual Studio IDE see below https://marketplace.visualstudio.com/items?itemName=xdebug.php-debug
+   If you are using the Visual Studio IDE see https://marketplace.visualstudio.com/items?itemName=xdebug.php-debug

 3. Navigate to ``` localhost:8080``` in your browser